 Cemeteries Definition Cemetery means a building or place used primarily for the interment of deceased persons or pets or their ashes, whether or not it contains an associated building for conducting memorial services.
 Existing situation Gloucester LEP - Two public cemeteries in the Gloucester region have been zoned SP1 Special Activities.
 Great Lakes & Greater Taree LEPs - Public cemeteries have been zoned the same as the surrounding zone.
-Additional notes PN 10 - 001 states: If currently zoned for a special use, cemeteries should remain in the SP2 (Infrastructure) zone.
-Category Category to be used is 'Cemetery' LEP Consolidation Principle/s Principle 1 - Acknowledge diversity and local character Principle 2 - Consistency with State RECOMMENDATION Public cemeteries will be zoned SP2 Infrastructure Manning Great Lakes Memorial Gardens (crematorium and private cemetery) will be zoned SP2 Infrastructure Justification Cemeteries are unlikely to be used for a different purpose in the future and therefore the SP2 Infrastructure is considered appropriate.
+Additional notes PN 10 - 001 states: If currently zoned for a special use, cemeteries should remain in the SP2 Infrastructure zone.
+Category Category to be used is 'Cemetery' LEP Consolidation Principle/s Principle 1 - Acknowledge diversity and local character Principle 2 - Consistency with State RECOMMENDATION 1.
+Public cemeteries will be zoned SP2 Infrastructure 2.
+That part of Manning Great Lakes Memorial Gardens (crematorium and private cemetery) currently zoned RU1 Primary Production will be zoned SP2 Infrastructure Justification Cemeteries are unlikely to be used for a different purpose in the future and therefore the SP2 Infrastructure is considered appropriate.
 The SP2 Infrastructure Zone is proposed for the Manning Great Lakes Memorial Gardens to ensure the infrastructure is protected.
 It will also ensure land use certainty for existing and future surrounding landowners.